-"TOYOTA LOTTERY ORGANIZATION" is the subject of a scam, scammers send this email to a lot of people with a purpose to trick them into believing that they have won a cash prize.
-To claim it, recipients are asked to write back and provide certain details/information.
+"TOYOTA LOTTERY ORGANIZATION" is the subject line of an email scam.
+Scammers send this email to many people to trick them into believing that they have won a cash prize.
+To claim it, recipients are asked to reply and provide certain details/information.

-|Name||TOYOTA LOTTERY ORGANIZATION Email Scam|
+|Name||TOYOTA LOTTERY ORGANIZATION Email Scam.|

-|Threat Type||Phishing, Scam, Social Engineering, Fraud|
+|Threat Type||Phishing, Scam, Social Engineering, Fraud.|

-|Fake Claim||According to this scam, its recipient has won Toyota Highlander and $800,000,000|
+|Fake Claim||According to this scam, its recipient has won a Toyota Highlander and $800,000,000.|

-|Disguise||This email is disguised as a letter from Toyota lottery organization.|
+|Disguise||This email is disguised as a message from the Toyota lottery organization.|

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.|